-All estimates and projections used in this Handbook are based on a series of estimating conferences held in July and August of 2021.
-However, additional conferences will be held in the Fall and Winter that will revise many of these estimates and projections.
+All estimates and projections used in this Handbook are based on a series of estimating conferences held in July and August of 2022.
 For additional information regarding a specific revenue source, please contact the Legislative Office of Economic and Demographic Research at (850) 487-1402.